escobartc/CS_Challenge/README.md

-# CS_Challenge
+# Computer science challenge
-A repository that contains the solution for different algorithm exercises
+A repository that contains the solution for different algorithm exercises.